AElfProject/AElf/docs-sphinx/getting-started/development-environment/install.rst

 A codespace is an instant development environment that’s hosted in the cloud.
 It provides users with general-purpose programming languages and tooling through containers.
 You can install and set up the development environment in Codespaces.
 This will take 10-20 minutes.
+Please be patient while the command is executed.

 Basic Environment Configurations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~